HomeArticlesComparisonSWP vs FD

 SWP vs FD — Which Beats Inflation in Retirement?

-SWP from mutual funds vs Fixed Deposits compared for retirement income in India — post-tax returns, inflation protection, capital preservation, and which depletes corpus faster.
+SWP from mutual funds vs Fixed Deposits compared for retirement income in India — post-tax returns, inflation protection, and capital preservation.

 For retirees in India, two strategies dominate the retirement income conversation: Fixed Deposits (FD) and Systematic Withdrawal Plans (SWP) from mutual funds.
 Both can generate regular monthly income from a lump-sum corpus, but they differ substantially in post-tax returns, inflation protection, and how quickly they deplete your savings over a 20-year retirement.